murkl/arch-os/modules/recovery/README.md

 **Note:** _Nothing in `recovery.yaml` points at any of this.
 Each part is found by its own name._

-Both modules are folders under `modules/`, which is the whole of what a release offers, and the interface asks which one to open. `./runtime --recovery` opens this one directly, and on the ISO that is the `recovery` command.
+Both modules are folders under `modules/`, which is the whole of what a release offers, and the interface asks which one to open. `./oak --recovery` opens this one directly, and on the ISO that is the `recovery` command.

 ## What it does

 `recovery.yaml` sets `run: Recovery`, which is the name the interface reads out wherever it reports what is happening.
-Without it the runtime would default to "Installation" and describe a repair as one.
+Without it Oak would default to "Installation" and describe a repair as one.

 Three stages, and after the first one every step is optional.
 The system is opened first and what to repair is then a decision made with the disk right in front of you.